 By Maria Lahiffe

-Volunteer Ottawa offers a comprehensive suite of courses related to volunteer management.
-Click here for more information, and to register.
+Volunteer Ottawa offers a comprehensive suite of courses related to all aspects of running a non-profit or a charity.
+Click here for our event calendar.
 Subscribe to our Event RSS Feed to be among the first to know when a new workshop is added to the schedule.

 Like what you've read?
 Subscribe to our RSS feed so you never miss a post!
 We have a general RSS Feed for all VOices blog posts, as well as a Volunteer Management RSS Feed, which will focus on topics related to volunteer management.